Noamko/AnomalyDetectionWebApp/README.md

 ### A hierarchy of folders
 - ANOMALYDETECTIONWEBAPP_MAIN - The main folder.
-- server.js: The servers is in charge of setting the API by post requests that contain:
+- server.js: This is express server that can listen to clients and execute the API commands

--controller -
--moudle - Use the API that the server implements
+- controller: Use the API that the server implements.
+With this API the moudle calculate the anomalies and send them to the view.
-- node_moudle -
+- node_modules - extern libreries and installitions.
+- build: This folder contain the detection algorithems (model).
-- src: A folder of the anomly detection algorithems.
+- src: A folder of the anomaly detection algorithems source files.
 - view: This part present the web page with all the buttons and charts.Its made by html and css.
+- binding.gyp: file that help to build the addon.

 ### Installition requirements
 download python from: https://www.python.org/downloads/